 Get lost in the streets of Al Fahidi and Al Seef

 Which brings us nicely to our next suggestion.
 After completing a tour of Dubai Museum, the Al Fahidi Historical Neighbourhood beckons you to come and explore.
 Many of the city’s original buildings have been wonderfully restored and the narrow alleyways now house galleries to tea houses as well as small museums and the Sheikh Mohammed Centre for Cultural Understanding (SMCCU), a key cultural bridge to understanding more about the city, Islamic culture and the people of Dubai.

 Many of the events organized by SMCCU used to be free (including cultural meals and mosque tours) but there is now a cover charge for most activities.
 Do enquire within though what is currently on their program, and if you are going to splash the cash for a Dubai experience, this is the one that will deliver the most educational value.

 Nearby, the Al Faididi Historical Neighbourhood now seamlessly blends to the modern development of Al Seef, built in the traditional style of “barajeel” wind tower houses.
 There are plenty of restaurants and tourist traps along the way, but also wonderful shops and instalments to browse as you make your way to Dubai Creek.

 Take an Abra Ride across Dubai Creek

 An absolute steal at 1 AED for a traditional boat!
 This is one of the best authentic Dubai experiences as you sail from one side of Dubai Creek to the other.
-There are pricier options, as well as creek cruises and dining options, but nothing can beat the wind in your hair on a traditional abra!
+There are pricier options, as well as Dubai Creek Dhow Cruises and dining options, but nothing can beat the wind in your hair on a traditional abra!

 Satisfy your senses at the Old Souks